LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 80627 ART AND STORY: THE STUDY OF CHILDREN'S PICTUREBOOKS 3 Credit Hours

-(Slashed with LIS 60627) Engages students in the study and application of art and story in children’s picturebooks through the lenses of book history, publishing studies, children’s book illustration and storytelling, visual literacy and visual storytelling.
-Readers of picturebooks are studied as well, from professional readers, like librarians and book reviewers, to picturebook consumers.
+(Slashed with LIS 60627) This course engages students in the study and application of art and story in children’s picturebooks through the lenses of book history, publishing studies, children’s book illustration, and storytelling, visual literacy and visual storytelling.
+Picture book readers are also studied, from professional readers, like librarians and book reviewers, to picturebook consumers.

 Prerequisite: Doctoral standing.